 - Section 8 housing apartments in your area: If you have low income, you might qualify for a Section 8 housing voucher or other government-subsidized housing programs.
 These vouchers act as a guarantee that rental payments occur on time.

 However, before getting your heart set on an apartment, it would be best to scrutinize your finances to ensure you can make the rental payments and are likely to meet a landlord’s expectations.
-If you find that you fall short of the rental requirements — like good credit or consistent employment — your apartment search should go hand in hand with a search for a guarantor.
+If you find that you fall short of the rental requirements — like if you have poor credit or an income lower than three times the rent price — your apartment search should go hand in hand with a search for a guarantor.